tengjianling/govtech-we-are-the-champions/README.md

 ### Generate Results
 * Click 'Generate Results' to view the rankings of the teams in each group
 * Top 4 teams of each group (highlighted in green) will advance to the next round
+### Clear Data
+* Click "Clear All" to remove all previously added Teams and Matches